Yacht Repairs & Marine Maintenance

 For more involved sail repairs, replacing a boltrope, re-cutting sails (and for new, replacement sails in a variety of exotic and conventional materials) you should contact Hyde Sails in Mactan (Cebu).
 Hyde Sails in Mactan is one of the main sail lofts of Hyde Sails UK and manufactures for export a wide range of racing sails and cruising sails for many production yachts.
-Hyde sails have set up a special email address to handle sail repair in the Philippines.
+Hyde sails have set up a special email address to handle sail repair requests in the Philippines.
 Contact Hyde Sails using: email@example.com.

 Yacht Repairs In Puerto Galera

-Travel Lift In The Philippines
+Travel Lifts In The Philippines

 Dry Dock In The Philippines